Skip to content

 Environment

-You would mainly be based in an office.
-If you specialised in criminal law you would spend a lot of your time in court.
+• If you specialise in criminal law, you'll spend a lot of your time in court and at police stations.

 Travel